zylklab/liferay-nagios-jmx-plugin/README.md

   * CacheHits : This attribute tells us how many requests are successful in retrieving objects from the cache.
 It includes both in-memory and disk-based caches.
   * CacheMisses : This attribute tells us how many requests are unsuccessful in retrieving objects from the cache.

-Some of them are included in liferay-command.cfg are examples.
+Some of them are included in liferay-command.cfg as examples.

 ## Tested Setup
 - Liferay 6.2
 - Nagios/Icinga 3